*Updated on April 1, 2020

-Video conferencing helps businesses hold face to face meetings with people all over the world.
+During this period of time where remote working has become the new normal, video conferencing applications have become extremely important to stay connected.
+Video conferencing tools help businesses hold face to face meetings with people all over the world.
 With so many web conferencing options available, you may have a hard time deciding which one is the best for your organization.
 We have taken a look at a few of the most commonly used video conferencing apps for small businesses to see how they compare.
 Take a look below to see which platform we recommend.

 Most people are familiar with Google Hangouts and over 1 billion people have a Gmail account worldwide.
 Google Hangouts is free to Gmail users, but you have to set up your hangout through your Gmail account.
 This means you either have to create a new email specifically for hosting a Google Hangout or share your personal email with business contacts.

 Once you have created your Gmail account, you will be able to start a video call.
 You can invite anyone to your Google Hangout whether they have a Gmail account or not.
-The platform only lets you video chat with up to 10 people, but you can also instant message across multiple devices.
+The platform only lets you video chat with up to 10 people for free, but you can also instant message across multiple devices.